Composer0/BlogFullstack/README.md

 ## To Start the App Upon Download
 - First check the json in API and Client directories to determine what needs to be installed through npm or yarn.
+- For the API you will need to install the following npms: dompurify, dotenv, express, jsdom, marked, mongoose, multer, nodemon, path, and bcrypt.
+- For the CLIENT, after you create the react app through npx create-react-app, you will need to install the following npms: react-dom, react-icons, react-router-dom, react-scroll and styled-components.
-- In a split terminal cd to api and cd to client.
+- In a split terminal have one cd to api and the other cd to client.
-- Once in the api and client folders both will run on the command "npm start".
+- Once in the api and client folders run on the command "npm start" to initialize the blog.

 ## Day 1
 - Created connection between frontend and api server to display all posts on the homepage.